 These days, Dahlgren has diversified.
 He currently heads up two additional restaurants, both housed within the sumptuous Stockholm Grand Hotel: Matbaren, an informal, modern bistro with one Michelin star that specialises in food and wine pairings, and Rutabaga, which its distinctive focus on developing the next generation of lacto-ovo-vegetarian cuisine.
 Dahlgren’s third venture, the Green Rabbit rye bread bakery, is situated nearby in downtown Stockholm.

 Ethiopian-born, Swedish-raised Marcus Samuelsson left Sweden for New York in 1991 to work as an apprentice at Restaurant Aquavit.
 By the age of 24, Samuelsson was Aquavit’s Executive Chef and, since then, his career has sky rocketed.
 Highlights include cooking for Barack Obama at a 2009 State Dinner and being named the “Best Chef in New York City” in 2003.
 He currently heads up numerous prestigious eateries, including the famous Red Rooster in Harlem, as well as the 'Kitchen and Table' chain in various locations across Stockholm and the Nordics, among others.

-Daniel Berlin’s eponymous one-Michelin star restaurant is situated well off the beaten track, in Skåne-Tranås, a village in the ruggedly enchanting Österlen area on Sweden’s southeast coast.
+Daniel Berlin’s eponymous one-Michelin star restaurant closed in September 2020.
+It was situated well off the beaten track, in Skåne-Tranås, a village in the ruggedly enchanting Österlen area on Sweden’s southeast coast.
 Berlin puts you in mind of an old-school Viking, as many of his dishes are based on fresh, local ingredients that he has grown, foraged or hunted with his own hands.
 This is why his breath-taking, exquisitely executed creations focus mainly on vegetables, with meat typically only served during hunting season.